0xJinbe/exceptions1-java/README.md

 # exceptions1-java

-Series of commits with java exceptions treatment.
+Different solutions using with and without java exceptions treatment.